HeloiseS/atlasvras/_sources/about.rst

 nearest the **bottom right** (real=1, galactic=0).
 We're going to use this to calculate the ranks.

+Finally, the alerts are scored **every time new  data is available**.
+There is a distinction between the models that score when first entering the eyeball list (``day1`` models) and those updating the ranks on future visits (``dayN`` models), in that the latter use additional features (see the Training section).
+But the ranking logic remains the same.

 Ranking
 -----------------------------------
 To rank our alerts we now use the *pythagoras theorem* :sparkles:.